khushbugreata/travel-resevation-form/README.md

 # travel-resevation-form
-this is travel reservation form that is built only by html
+this is travel reservation form that is built  by the help of  html